Jess Jess Wings are a dangerously good combination of buffalo sauce, blue cheese, and garlic everyone will worship you

 When I told Mike I was making Jess Jess Wings for 12 bloggers this month, he was all over that shit!
 He asked just about every day until I cooked them when they were happening.
 Then, as I was frying the wings, serendipity happened.
 Our friend Sean said come over to swim, and I told him to fire up the grill.

 The boys haven’t stopped talking about these quick and easy chicken wings for the past week and a half.
 Sean has texted me about them.
 Mike says I need to make them again.
 Like tomorrow.
 (I’m actually making another batch today.)
 And Phil keeps reminding me how good they were in a clandestine effort to make them reappear at our house.
 Just be prepared for everyone to hunt you down and bug you all day long for more wings.
 (See: make a triple batch if you have a crowd.
 I’m not even kidding.)

 If this is your first time hitting up 12 Bloggers, here’s the skinny.
-Every moth on the 12th, 12 of us (bloggers, duh…the name) cook up something awesome based around a monthly theme, and each recipe has 12 ingredients of less.
+Every month on the 12th, 12 of us (bloggers, duh…the name) cook up something awesome based on a monthly theme, and each recipe has 12 ingredients of less.
 Cool, right?!
 I love it.
 You can see all the past 12 Blogger recipes I’ve done, and get links to everyone’s recipes, HERE.
 Just be ready to get your fall on next month – cause we’re cooking with squash!
 (I freaked out a little too at first, but it’s okay…pumpkin counts!)